agis/git-style-guide/README.md

        This results in a branch that can be applied directly to the end of the `master` branch and results in a very simple history.

+       *(Note: This workflow is better suited for projects with short-running branches.
+Otherwise it might be better to occassionally merge the branch instead of rebasing onto it.)*

 * If your branch includes more than one commit, do not merge with a
   fast-forward: